aboutcode-org/purldb/docs/source/how-to-guides/symbols_and_strings.rst

 symbols from FOSS code and index them such that they can be easily retrieved to built efficient detection engines, such as based on automatons and binary scanners.

-The symbols and strings or "purl2sym" feature is API-based and work this way:
+The symbols and strings or "purl2sym" feature is API-based and works this way:

     1. The workflow starts with an initial request for a Package URL or a download URL, or a fragment of PURL.
 The tool then assembles the list of all known versions for this package,